wide moat stocks

 How well do wide-moat stocks perform?

 There is no way to predict how wide-moat stocks will perform in the future.
 Predicting the future returns of stocks or ETFs is impossible.
 The only information we have about the performance of wide-moat stocks comes from their past performance.
-The historical data for the global VanEck Morningstar Global Wide Moat UCITS ETF shows that its performance since it launched in 2020 has been poorer than that of global ETFs based on the FTSE All-World Index.
+The historical data for the global VanEck Morningstar Global Wide Moat UCITS ETF shows that its performance since January 2021 has been poorer than that of global ETFs based on the FTSE All-World Index.

 Table 4: Global wide-moat ETF performance compared